DUSTED MAGAZINE

 Fog, a.k.a.
 22-year-old Andrew Broder, is a local legend in the St. Louis Park area, famous both for his writings in Life Sucks Die and, more importantly, his near-transcendental use of the turntable as a musical instrument.

-Broder originally produced his Ninja Tune full-length back in early 2000, to the jubilation of the local press and a few WFMU DJs.
-Pulse, a Twin Cities magazine, hailed the album, calling it futuristic and one of the best records of the year.
-Apparently, Matt Black and Jonathan More were listening and now are set to release the work on their definition-of-cool Ninja Tune label.
+Apparently, Matt Black and Jonathan More were listening.
+They are now are set to release the work on their definition-of-cool Ninja Tune label.
 In order to spark interest, Ninja Tune has released the album’s premier song “Pneumonia” as an EP, packaged with a Coldcut remix and a B-side featuring Anticon’s DoseOne.

 Born from Broder’s own battle with the deadly disease in 1998, “Pneumonia” captures the hopelessness, vulnerability, and eventual enlightenment of the near-death experience.
 From behind turntables and guitars, Broder recalls images from his personal purgatory, reciting: “In the bathroom / with the shower running and my clothes on I figured out that I hate you all.”
 This epiphany is less than grandiose, but the experience obviously marked a turning point in Broder’s life, and apparently misanthropy can be an inspiring force in artistic creation.

 “Pneumonia” is a magical blend of acoustic and wax, meshing strummed melodies with turntable maneuvers to create an innovative pop masterpiece.
 Unlike most (maybe all) self-proclaimed "turntablists," Broder uses his SL-1200 as a musical instrument rather than a display of masculinity.
-His vinyl manipulation echoes the range and agility of a theremin, buzzing with the bass of a baritone yellow jacket, then leaping to heavenly levels for the song’s cathartic climax.
+His vinyl manipulation echoes the range and agility of a theremin, buzzing with the bass of a baritone yellow jacket, then leaping to the song’s cathartic climax.

 At “Pneumonia’s” center is Broder’s disease-induced cognition: “I’m hard to fix because / it took me so goddamn long to figure out that I broke down.”
 This confession of sorts adds a human element to an already stunning arrangement of drums, guitars and turntables, propelling the song to new levels when the life-affirming conclusion marks a return to optimism and hope.